 Where seams should go

-Smart seam placement is an art.
-Good fabricators position seams where they will be least visible and least stressed — often near a sink or cooktop, at inside corners, or in shorter runs rather than across a long, prominent expanse.
-They also consider the stone’s pattern, placing seams where the veining will help disguise the joint rather than highlight it.
-A thoughtful plan makes a big difference.
-See our fabrication process.
+Smart seam placement is part science, part art.
+A skilled fabricator positions seams where they will be least visible and least structurally stressed.
+Common strategies include placing a seam near a sink or cooktop (where the cutout naturally breaks up the run), at inside corners, or in shorter, less prominent stretches rather than across a long, sightline-dominating expanse.
+Fabricators also consider the stone’s pattern, positioning seams where the veining or movement helps camouflage the joint rather than drawing attention to it.

 What makes a seam noticeable